Borny/rtfm/javascript.md

 ### stringify()

-Transforms a vale into a JOSN string `JSON.stringify({key: value})`
+Transforms a value into a JSON string `JSON.stringify({key: value})`

 ### xhr.responseType